roamingsaint/colorfulPyPrint/README.md

 ```

 ## Usage
-This project leverages the [termcolor](https://github.com/termcolor/termcolor) library for its core functionalities, allowing for easy color and style customization in the terminal.
-If you need more detailed functionalities, such as more advanced styling or color schemes, please check out the termcolor project.

 ### Basic Custom Print and Input
 `print_custom` and `input_custom`, allows for dynamic, styled text output by specifying foreground colors, background colors, bold, and underline attributes.